 An Introduction to the RV Door

-Every motorhome has at least one door on it, but did you know that these doors come in a variety of shapes, sizes, and styles?
-The two most popular styles of RV doors include square or radius (rounded) corners, while some can be fully-enclosed or contain a glass panel (like a window) to let more light in.
+Every motorhome has at least one door on it, but did you know that these doors come in a variety of shapes and sizes?
+The two most popular styles of RV doors include square or radius (rounded) corners.
+Some doors can be fully enclosed or have a glass panel (like a window) to let more light in.

 The RV Access Door

 RVs also come with what’s known as an RV access door.
 Not to be confused with the front door of an RV, an access door provides access to the small cargo area on your trailer or RV.
 An RV access door needs to be both secure and easy to get to.
 It’s vital that it comes with a lock and key.
 These doors are often made from heavy-duty materials such as steel to provide durability against weather conditions.
 Generally speaking, an RV access door usually ranges in size from 14 inches to 70 inches.